Welcome to NWHSA Click to listen highlighted text! Welcome to NWHSA

 Economic Benefits for Dams in Kenya

 Economic growth and food production will be boosted through irrigation which requires investment in water storage and not dependence on rain-fed agriculture.
-As far back as 20 years ago, the Ministry had planned and completed designs of the large dams under construction among others.

 The following are some of the immediate economic benefits of large Dams construction in the Country: